Og-Amayokoy/profile-Og_Amayokoy/Profile.md

 ## How do I think about OSS

 I think OSS(Open Source Software) is good thing.
-If everyone cooperate, we can make grate software.
+If everyone cooperate, we can make grater software.
+Not only program.
+All of Electronic data.
+For e.g., Music(such as free downloard and free remis on [SoundCloud](https://soundcloud.com).
+Music artists say remix.
+It's means blanch.),Blueprints 3d CAD data(such as  [sketchup 3d warehouse](https://3dwarehouse.sketchup.com/?hl=en).
+I thought that If sektch up OSS, it'd be better.) ,free images(such as [unsplash](https://unsplash.com/)) & etc.
+I belive we can to be better together whole world if we pulish and make blanch(or remix).